ProjectGleb/Simpler_Web_Agent/README.md

 # Browserbot: an attempt at automating digital tasks

-An AI-enabled bot that performs tedious, repetitive digital tasks, from referring to a human walkthrough video.
+An AI-enabled bot that performs tedious, repetitive digital tasks, by referring to a human walkthrough video.
 Made for the [SOTA Hack](https://twitter.com/sotalikesfuture/status/1789045594301858095).

 Demo video: https://www.youtube.com/watch?v=7KqTQCBoYMg